1969–70 Australian region cyclone season: Cyclone Blossom

 A weak tropical cyclone, Blossom formed on November 8 to the northwest of Cocos Islands.
 It dissipated, the next day.

-Cyclone Diane-Francoise
+Cyclone Diane-Françoise

 A tropical low formed on January 3.
 It soon developed to become Cyclone Diane, before crossing to the South-West Indian Ocean basin on January 9.

 Severe Tropical Cyclone Ada

 Tropical Cyclone Ada was a Category 3 cyclone that killed 14 people when it hit Queensland's Whitsunday Island Resorts and the adjacent Whitsunday Coast mainland on January 17, 1970.